Published on Apr 12, 2021 and last reviewed on Apr 21, 2023 - 4 min read

 The placement of bone grafts is mainly to fulfill the requirement of obtaining sufficient bone volume prior to dental implantation.
-Let us look into the different kinds of bone grafts and their advantages and indications to render a stable dental implant.
+Read further to know more.

 The human bone is the slowest growing tissue and also the strongest amongst the other tissues.
 In implant restoration, an essential requirement for replacing the missing tooth is primarily to enhance patient aesthetics (looks/cosmetic needs) and also advanced function (chewing or biting hard - masticatory forces).
 The dental implant becomes a failure if it does not achieve either of the expectations in the long run.
 When the site where the dental implant needs to be fitted is deemed unsuitable due to certain factors or circumstances, then a bone graft will be an added advantage for the implant stability.